-Psychoanalysis was developed by Sigmund Freud at the end of the 19th century and has been practiced now for well over a hundred years despite many determined efforts, to borrow from Winston Churchill’s advice regarding communism, “to strangle the baby in its crib.”
-Initially it was conceived of a patient lying on a couch and telling his inner thoughts to an analyst who sits behind him six days a week.
-The patient enters into a state of relaxation and wakeful dreaming which allow unconscious conflicts to emerge with the greatest clarity.
-Monetary and time constraints now unfortunately limit psychoanalysis to four and three times a week.
-It is important to understand that additional sessions are not just “a little more,” but actually allow a patient to engage in the process at a far more powerful level of experience.
+Psychoanalysis was developed by Sigmund Freud at the end of the 19th century and has been practiced now for well over a hundred years despite many determined efforts, to borrow from Winston Churchill’s recommendation regarding communism, “to strangle the baby in its crib.”
+Initially, Freud conceptualized a patient lying on a couch and telling his inner thoughts to an analyst who sits behind him listening six days a week.
+The patient enters into a state of relaxation akin to wakeful dreaming which allows unconscious conflicts to emerge with the greatest clarity.

 Over time, psychoanalysts have felt forced to introduce changes to the analytic structure in an effort to accommodate large numbers of patients and respond to pressure to reduce the expense of time and money resulting in what is known as psychoanalytic psychotherapy.
 The principal differences are that the patient usually sits up and is seen twice a week.
 The advantages of such an arrangement are clear: psychotherapy is more available and less expensive, the patient may retain a greater sense of autonomy while feeling somewhat similarly relieved.